precice/precice.github.io/pdf/README.md

-This PDF document was generated using [Prince place](http://www.princexml.com).
+This PDF document was generated using [Prince](http://www.princexml.com).